BlackBerry: Software

 A new operating system, BlackBerry 10, was released for two new BlackBerry models (Z10 and Q10) on January 30, 2013.
 At BlackBerry World 2012, RIM CEO Thorsten Heins demonstrated some of the new features of the OS, including a camera which is able to rewind frame-by-frame separately of individual faces in an image, to allow selection of the best of different shots, which is then stitched seamlessly to an optimal composite, an intelligent, predictive, and adapting keyboard, and a gesture based user interface designed around the idea of "peek" and "flow".
 Apps are available for BlackBerry 10 devices through the BlackBerry World storefront.

 The previous operating system developed for older BlackBerry devices was BlackBerry OS, a proprietary multitasking environment developed by RIM.
 The operating system is designed for use of input devices such as the track wheel, track ball, and track pad.
 The OS provides support for Java MIDP 1.0 and WAP 1.2.
 Previous versions allowed wireless synchronisation with Microsoft Exchange Server email and calendar, as well as with Lotus Domino email.
 OS 5.0 provides a subset of MIDP 2.0, and allows complete wireless activation and synchronisation with Exchange email, calendar, tasks, notes and contacts, and adds support for Novell GroupWise and Lotus Notes.
 The BlackBerry Curve 9360, BlackBerry Torch 9810, Bold 9900/9930, Curve 9310/9320 and Torch 9850/9860 featured the 2011 BlackBerry OS 7.
-Apps are available for these devices through BlackBerry World (which before 2013 was called BlackBerry App World).
+Apps were available for these devices through BlackBerry World (which before 2013 was called BlackBerry App World).